CS4224-Distributed-Databases/cockroachdb/README.md

 2. Inside `/temp` directory, run `cd cockroachdb` to enter the project directory
 3. Build the project by `mvn clean dependency:copy-dependencies package`

-**Create Tables and Loading data on the server**
-1. `java -Xms45g -Xmx45g -cp target/*:target/dependency/*:.
-InitialiseData` <br>
->Note that step 1 drops all existing tables and create new ones

 **Running an experiment from your local computer**
 0. If you are running on a Windows computer, open Ubuntu App CMD (or download from the store) as the commands below are for linux.
 1. Ensure you have sshpass installed in your computer.
 Otherwise run `sudo apt install sshpass`